CartoDB/documentation/app/content/analytics-toolbox-bigquery/examples/creating-simple-tilesets.md

+---
+title: "Creating simple tilesets"
+description: "We provide a set of examples that showcase how to easily create simple tilesets allowing you to process and visualize very large spatial datasets stored in BigQuery.
+You should use it if you have a dataset with any geography type (point, line, or polygon) and you want to visualize it at an appropriate zoom level."
+image: "/img/bq-analytics-toolbox/examples/covid19-vaccination.png"
+type: examples
+date: "2021-11-12"
+categories:
+    - tiler
+---
 ## Creating simple tilesets

+We provide a set of examples that showcase how to easily create simple tilesets allowing you to process and visualize very large spatial datasets stored in BigQuery.
+You should use it if you have a dataset with any geography type (point, line, or polygon) and you want to visualize it at an appropriate zoom level.
 ### COVID-19 vaccination progress in the USA (points)

 In this example we are creating a tileset in which every inhabitant in the US is represented by means of a point.
 Each point is tagged with a _vaccinated_ (blue) or _non-vaccinated_ (purple) tag.
 This visualization enables us to depict at a glance which parts of the country are progressing better with the vaccination rollout.